yilangtufts/cohp_plot/README.md

 -f, --filename: Specify the output file name for the generated plots.
 Example: cohp.

 ## Example usage
-cohp_plot.py -a O-Pt Si-Pt Zn-Pt -c red gold blue -f cohp
+'cohp_plot.py -a O-Pt Si-Pt Zn-Pt -c red gold blue -f cohp'
 This will plot the COHP between O and Pt, Si and Pt, Zn and Pt, with colors of red, gold, blue, respectively, and will save a png image named "cohp".